-- The Prophet Mohammed’s birthday: Approx. 27 September 2023, observation TBC – not always a public holiday
+- The Prophet Mohammed’s birthday: Approx. 15 September 2024, observation may occur on 16th – not always a public holiday

 Note that the weekend in the UAE changed from 1 January 2022; Government working hours are now Monday to Friday lunchtime, and the weekend is Friday afternoon, Saturday, and Sunday.